fredgj/mom/README.rst

 First, lets write a simple decorator with two default arguments.
-In the reality there are three default arguments, but *func* will be overwritten from wrapper inside the else part if *msg1* and/or *msg2* have a value.
+In the reality there are three default arguments, but *func* will be overwritten by wrapper's scope inside the else part if *msg1* and/or *msg2* have a value.

 .. code:: python